AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Most VPN devices with IPSec technology are supported.
 Consult the list of devices at [this page](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices#devicetable), based on the information in the **RouteBased configuration instructions** column.
 Configure the device as described in the table.

+### General Considerations {#general-vpn-considerations}

+* Support is limited to a single VPN connection
+* The Splunk forwarding capability is not possible over a VPN connection.

 ### Creation {#vpn-creation}

 Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, passing in a payload of configuration information including: the value of "vpn" for the `kind` parameter, region, address space (list of CIDRs - note that this cannot be modified later), DNS resolvers (for resolving names in the customer's network), and VPN connection information such as gateway configuration, shared VPN key, and the IP Security policy.
 The endpoint responds with the `network_id`, as well as other information including the status.
 The full set of parameters and exact syntax should be referenced in the API documentation.